Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 The benefits of tourism – it is often a good thing

-• Tourism generates huge tax revenue (park taxes, hotel taxes, airport taxes, restaurant taxes, boating taxes…) and that in turn benefits infrastructure: better roads and public transport are used by locals as well as tourists, and more money for local education and health services.
+• Tourism generates huge tax revenue (park taxes, hotel taxes, airport taxes, restaurant taxes, boating taxes…) and that in turn benefits infrastructure – better roads and public transport, more money for local education and health

-• Income from tourism can help improve a destination by paying for much-needed repairs and restoration of historical monuments and buildings.
+• Income from tourism can help pay for much-needed repairs and restoration of historical monuments and for conservation efforts

-• Tourism can help promote a sense of community, by highlighting its history and accomplishments and promoting local festivals and celebrations.
-It helps conserve natural areas and cultural practices – since they attract visitors.
+• Tourism can help promote a sense of community, by highlighting its history and accomplishments and promoting local culture

-According to Taleb Rifai, UN World Tourism Organization Secretary-General, “Every time we travel, we become part of a global movement that has the power to drive positive change for our planet and all people.”
-I agree.
+According to Taleb Rifai, Secretary-General of UNWTO, “Every time we travel, we become part of a global movement that has the power to drive positive change for our planet and all people.”

 Even Spain, where the anti-tourism backlash is strongest, owes 11% of its GDP to tourism.
 And in Barcelona, heart of many of the protests, half a million jobs rely on tourism, which brings in more than €20 million a day.